abdolence/firestore-rs/MIGRATION.md

 constructing that struct with a literal needs the extra field - use `FirestoreCacheCollectionConfiguration::new(..)` and the `with_documents` builder instead.
 Such a collection is never listable, whatever its load mode.

+### Detecting a diverged cache

+The cache now acts on Firestore's existence filter, which reports how many documents a target matches.
+When that disagrees with what a preloaded collection holds - meaning changes were missed, typically deletes that happened while the listener was disconnected - the collection is dropped and replayed rather than left quietly wrong.

+The count is only compared when it can be trusted.
+A collection filled lazily, or held in a memory cache configured with `time_to_live` / `time_to_idle`, is never checked this way: a shortfall there is the cache expiring entries rather than a divergence, and treating it as one would re-download the collection repeatedly.

+`FirestoreCacheBackend` gains `authoritative_doc_count` and `begin_collection_resync` for this, both with default implementations - the first disables the check, the second falls back to invalidating the whole cache.
+Custom backends keep compiling; implement them to get the finer behaviour.